 Basic Training

-Tips on training your hunting dog.
+Tips on training a hunting dog.

 At the shotgun’s report, the mallard shuddered and began a long downward glide into a tangle of brush 100 yards away, across the slough.
 After chiding my poor shot, I instructed Rosy, my yellow Lab, to heel, stepped out of my makeshift blind, and walked down to the rim of ice around the waterline.
 Rosy knew I had a bird down, but, curled up at my feet when I shot, she hadn’t seen it fall.
 She was faced with a “blind” retrieve on a wounded bird far away in dense cover.